SMSF Bare Trusts: A Complete Guide

 Key Benefits of Using a Bare Trust

-- Legal Compliance – Meets superannuation law requirements for property purchases with borrowed funds.
+- Legal compliance: Meets superannuation law requirements for property purchases with borrowed funds

-- Clarity of Ownership – Beneficial ownership sits with the SMSF, protecting members’ interests.
+- Clarity of ownership: Beneficial ownership sits with the SMSF, protecting members' interests

-- Simplified Transfer – Once the loan is repaid, legal title can be transferred to the SMSF without triggering capital gains tax or stamp duty in most states, provided the arrangement is set up correctly.
+- Simplified transfer: Once the loan is repaid, legal title can be transferred to the SMSF without triggering capital gains tax or stamp duty in most states, provided the arrangement is set up correctly

-When a Bare Trust is Required
+When a Bare Trust Is Required

 A bare trust is required when:

-- An SMSF purchases a property using borrowed funds under an LRBA.
+- An SMSF purchases a property using borrowed funds under an LRBA

-- The loan is secured only against the asset being acquired.
+- The loan is secured only against the asset being acquired

-- The SMSF intends to hold the property long-term as part of its investment strategy.
+- The SMSF intends to hold the property long-term as part of its investment strategy

-It is not required if the SMSF buys the property outright with existing funds, or if the asset is not property.
+A bare trust is not required if the SMSF buys the property outright with existing funds, or if the asset is not property.

 Step-by-Step Process of Setting Up a Bare Trust